ama-chi/Group_13_CS4248/README.md

 # Group_13_CS4248 Machine Comprehension Model

 Welcome to the Group_13_CS4248 repository!
 This project is a collaborative effort by a team of five dedicated individuals working on a machine comprehension model.
-Our goal is to create a model that can effectively answer questions based on a given text.
+Machine reading comprehension model takes in a Question and an associated Passage, and outputs a segment in the passage (A word, sentence or paragraph) containing the answer to the question.
+Our goal is to explore different ways we can build a lighter weight Machine Reading Comprehension model, by decreasing training time, training data required or model size while enhancing accuracy.

 ## Overview